Dynamic Data Augmentation with Gating Networks for Time Series Recognition: Dynamic Data Augmentation

 \section{Dynamic Data Augmentation}

 To realize automatic DA, we designed the model architecture illustrated in Fig.~\ref{fig:overview}.
+This network takes a time series input and dynamically adjusts the use of DA methods.
+During training time, the model learns how to weigh the DA methods to classify input data class effectively.
+With these learned parameters, it gives the best ratios of DA methods for each sample in test time.

-This network takes a time series input and dynamically adjusts the use of DA methods based on the input.
-The transformed data is sent to two modules: multiple Expert Networks, each corresponding to a different DA method, and a Gating Network to weight the combination of them.
+During the forward step, the input is transformed by multiple different DA methods.
+The transformed data is then sent to two modules: multiple Expert Networks, each corresponding to a different DA method, and a Gating Network to weigh the combination of them.
+We also introduce a feature consistency loss to assure each Expert Network's output be in a similar location in feature space to allow for their combination.
+Then, the combined features are sent to a Classifier, which returns a prediction.